-Regardless of your age or physical health, our experienced optometric team recognizes the importance of a regular eye exam in Ashburn, VA, with additional optometrist offices in Arlington, VA, Woodbridge, VA, Fairfax, VA and Springfield, VA.
-As part of our comprehensive Visual Health Eye Exam, our optometrist will evaluate the health of your eyes using different tests with special diagnostic equipment.
+Regardless of your age or physical health, our experienced optometric team recognizes the importance of a regular eye exam in Arlington, VA, with additional optometrist offices in Woodbridge, VA, Ashburn, VA, Fairfax, VA and Springfield, VA.
+As part of our comprehensive Eye Exam in Arlington, VA, our optometrist will evaluate the health of your eyes using different tests with special diagnostic equipment.
 Here is what you can expect with your initial eye exam by our expert eye care team:

 Our optometrist will assess the quality of your vision by measuring your depth perception, as well as your ability to focus on both near and distant objects.
 The external and internal parts of the eyes are examined using special instruments like a slit lamp biomicroscope, binocular indirect ophthalmoscope and specialized lenses.
 Your pupils may be dilated with eye drops for some of these tests.
 Our optometrist will also screen you for common eye diseases and evaluate your overall eye health.

 For this part of your eye exam, our optometrist will refract your eyes, which is the process of determining your eyeglass or contact lens prescription.
 In order to prescribe the exact prescription that will work best for your eyes, we use computerized equipment to perform various measurements.
 These tests help our optometrist to understand how your eyes function for both work and leisure.